| Sharing the trail

 you want to pass a horse up that you are approaching from behind, do the

+same as suggested for bicyclists.
 Horses, like people, each have their own personality.
 Some are

 naturally calmer than others regardless of their training.
 One day, as I